Cattail Removal for Ponds in Northwest Ohio

 The rhizome root system can expand through shallow water, making cattails hard to control without a plan.

-Dead cattails and vegetation should not be left to decompose in the pond because they can feed future growth.
+Dead cattails and vegetation should not be left to delete or decompose in the pond because they can feed future growth.

 Heavy cattail growth can crowd other plants, limit habitat diversity, and change the feel of a managed pond.